aiven/devportal/docs/products/kafka/kafka-connect/howto/bring-your-own-kafka-connect-cluster.rst

 .. literalinclude:: /code/products/kafka/my-connect-distributed.properties

-|
-| **Import the Aiven project CA into the JVM's trust store.**
+3. Import the Aiven project CA into the JVM's trust store.

-#.
-Download Aiven project CA - ca.pem.

-Then transfer it to the VM.
+Download Aiven project CA - ca.pem and then transfer it to the VM.
 Execute the following steps on each VM participating in the connect cluster:

 ::